Photo of young African-American female student with headphones in looking at something on laptop computer

 Every Learner Everywhere helps institutions improve student engagement and increase academic success in gateway courses through innovative teaching and learning strategies.

 Every Learner Everywhere is a network of partner organizations that collaborate with higher education institutions to improve student outcomes through innovative teaching strategies, including the adoption of adaptive digital learning tools.
-The emerging evidence base around digital learning shows potential to increase access and engagement, decrease costs, and improve outcomes for students, particularly Black, Latino, and Indigenous students, poverty-affected and first-generation students.
+The emerging evidence base around digital learning shows potential to increase access and engagement, decrease costs, and improve outcomes for every learner.
 Our network partners represent leaders and innovators in teaching and learning.
 We have specific expertise in the adoption, implementation, and measurement of digital learning tools as they’re integrated into pedagogical practices.

 Recent Resources